Monday, July 20, 2015

 Red Baron remembers his school days when the teacher casually mentioned the oak tree, and I trumpeted in class: Die Deutsche Eiche.
 She told me that she would teach me about the German Oak, and she really did.
 Oh, that's history.

 The positive development of oak trees is not mirrored in the case of beech trees, for which the status of the tree tops has dramatically deteriorated.
-On the other hand, today, 11.4 million hectares (28.2 10acres) of Germany's surface are covered by wood, that is, one million more than in 1980.
-Thanks to built-in filters in coal-fired power stations, the sulfur contamination of the soil has dropped from up to 30 kilograms per hectare and year to one-tenth of its value.
-Today, it is no longer the acid rain that stresses trees but instead climatic change.
+On the other hand, today, 11.4 million hectares (28.2 million acres) of Germany's surface is covered by wood, which is one million more than in 1980.
+Thanks to the built-in filters in coal-fired power stations, the sulfur contamination of the soil has decreased from up to 30 kilograms per hectare per year to one-tenth of its original value.
+Today, it is no longer the acid rain that stresses trees, but instead climate change.

-The new enemies of Germany's trees are bark beetles, oak processionary caterpillars, and other new pests wandering north following the climatic change.
-As one expert said: The situation of the forests is not life-threatening, but we'd better keep an eye on it.
+The new enemies of Germany's trees are bark beetles, oak processionary caterpillars, and other invasive pests that are migrating north in response to climate change.
+As one expert said, the situation with the forests is not life-threatening, but we should keep a close eye on it.

 Be assured: more than 150 million German eyes will be watching.